 Satan’s Tactics

-John 12:31: "Now is the judgment of this world; now the ruler of this world will be cast out."
+31Now judgment is upon this world; now the prince of this world will be cast out.

-Ephesians 6:11: "Put on the whole armor of God, that you may be able to stand against the wiles of the devil."
+11Put on the full armor of God, so that you can make your stand against the devil’s schemes.

 At first glance, dealing with such a topic is certainly not edifying.
 Nevertheless, the Bible presents the devil to us as a real, existing being who is always opposed to what has to do with Christ.
 Therefore, we must not simply ignore such a topic.